Professor-DanO/Linux-CUDA-Lllama.cpp-guide/README.md

 # Linux-CUDA-Lllama.cpp-guide
 Welcome to this step-by-step guide for installing dual-boot Linux on an existing Windows PC, along with installing and configuring Lllama.CPP with CUDA!

-The following guide shows how to create a dual-boot Windows 10 or 11 and Linux Mint Cinnamon installation.
-In addition, a full guide to installing Nvidia and CUDA drivers is included.
-Finally, a complete guide to installing and configuring Lllama.cpp, along with suggested models and settings is provided.
-These instructions also work well with other Nvidia GPUS and multiple Nvidia GPUs (tested with an RTX 3090 and 4070).
+This guide shows how to create a dual-boot Windows 10 or 11 and Linux Mint Cinnamon system, along with installing Nvidia and CUDA drivers.
+Also, a complete guide to installing and configuring Lllama.cpp, along with suggested models and settings is provided.
+These instructions also work well with other Nvidia GPUS and multiple Nvidia GPUs (also tested with an RTX 3090 and 4070).

-The following equipment was used for this guide:
+The following equipment was used:
 - Intel Core Ultra 7 265K CPU
 - Gigabyte Aorus Elite WiFi 7 motherboard
 - 96GB DDR5 6800 RAM